fortinet-fortisoar/widget-funnel-chart/docs/usage.md

 **1. Data Source : Record containing JSON Data**

-Select the "Record containing JSON Data" option if all the data to be rendered sing JSON data of a certain field value of the module.
+Select the "Record containing JSON Data" option if all the data to be rendered using JSON data of a certain field value of the module.

 <img src="./media/custom-module.png" width=50%>